….. for those with fewer than 2 years of experience at the start of contract

 Many countries require teachers to have at least 2 years of post-qualification experience in an international school setting.
 These include China, Malaysia, Thailand, Egypt, Abu Dhabi, Saudi Arabia, Singapore, Hong Kong and Oman.
 Indonesia requires a whopping 5 years of post-qualification experience.
 Whilst a number of opportunities exist for less experienced teachers to teach English as a foreign language only in many countries worldwide, we do not recommend that newly qualified K-12 teachers take this route as most international schools do not count this experience as relevant and it won’t help your career.

-In addition, many schools simply prefer teachers with more experience and as an NQT, the fewer schools that will consider you, the more competition you will face.
-Because of the sheer number of schools who will hire NQTs, the vast majority of suitable opportunities for teachers who have limited experience are currently in Kuwait (schools there hire NQTs later in the season eg from May onwards) or teaching English in China.
+In addition, many schools simply prefer teachers with more experience and ,as an early career teacher, the fewer schools that will consider you, the more competition you will face.
+We find that the vast majority of suitable opportunities for teachers who have limited experience are currently in Kuwait or Saudi Arabia.

 Most schools that hire newly qualified or less experienced teachers serve host national parents who want their children to have an international education, and these kinds of schools, called Local International Schools, make up more than 70% of all international schools worldwide.
 Edvectus visits our client schools in the Middle East, and we regularly get feedback from teachers we place.
 We place newly qualified teachers only in schools we select for their ability to support our teachers and which enhance their careers.
 You can expect to find other like-minded teachers with similar qualifications and experience to your own, which makes finding new friends much easier.